Choquet-Bruhat/scalable_backtesting_mela/README.md

 USAGE:
 * First clone the repository and initialize npm.
 * Then specify the Timeframe, file name on which the data is to be written and the range of time.
 * Finally run kline_binance using the command 'node kline_binance'.
-This will generate a kline data in a csv format with the necessary fields like open, close, high and low.
+This will generate a kline data in a csv format with the necessary fields like open, close, high and low in the same directory with the kline_binance.js file.

  ## SET UP DOCKER CONTAINERS